Well-Being

 At GPIS, we have a dedicated team for students’ well-being.
 This team consists of Counselors, Assistant Counselors, Psychologist, Student Development Coordinator, Student Development Leader & Special Educational Needs (SEN) Leader.
 They deal with day-to-day resolutions and the enhancement of the general student behavior.
 The well-being team is regularly there for consulting and continual development of our students’ well-being.

-Thirty of our pedagogical and administrative teams have become certified educators in Positive Discipline in the Classroom by participating in workshops facilitated by a trainer from the Positive Discipline Association.
+Thirty of our pedagogical and administrative teams are certified educators in Positive Discipline in the Classroom by participating in workshops facilitated by a trainer from the Positive Discipline Association.
 Those educators facilitated workshops to all our GPIS staff members.
 The Positive Discipline training our staff has received is aimed at developing mutually respectful relationships.
 Positive Discipline enables teachers and admins to apply kindness and firmness together at the same time.

 Meet our counselors